tamarin-prover/editor-sublime/README.md

 This is a [Sublime Text 3](https://www.sublimetext.com/3) plug-in which adds support for [Tamarin] Security Protocol Theories (`spty`) syntax highlighting.
-For the latest devlopments see the [Tamarin GitHub] page.
+For the latest developments see the [Tamarin GitHub] page.

 It also includes some useful commands, accessed via `CTRL + SHIFT + P` then type "*Tamarin*" to see the options available.